Kaakyire9/Eventia/README.md

 The combination of Roboto Slab's sturdy structure and Smooch Sans' dynamic character creates a perfect balance between professionalism and creativity.
 This pairing reflects Eventia's dual focus on providing a reliable platform for event organizers while celebrating the unique and exciting nature of each event.

+# Project Planning

+The goal of Eventia was to create a comprehensive event management platform that simplifies the process of organizing and attending events.
+The 'product' is a user-friendly interface for event creation, management, and attendance, while the 'users' are event organizers, attendees, and enthusiasts.

+The aim was to develop an intuitive system that streamlines event planning and participation.
+Through careful planning and design, an opportunity was recognized to transform Eventia into more than just a booking platform – it became a vibrant community for event lovers.

+A social element naturally evolved, allowing users to share experiences, like events, and engage in discussions through comments.
+This fosters a dynamic community of event-goers who can recommend events to others, share exciting upcoming gatherings, and attract more users to join the platform.

+Following modern design trends, an elegant color scheme was incorporated, featuring deep blue, teal, and gold, complemented by intuitive icons and high-quality imagery.
+The result is an attractive, user-centric platform that not only facilitates event management but also creates a thriving ecosystem for event enthusiasts.

+## Strategy Plane
+- Create a user-friendly platform for event organizers and attendees.
+- Utilize a professional color scheme of deep blue, teal, and gold to identify connected features, with ample white space for clarity and focus.
+- Implement recognizable icons with custom designs to fit the event management theme.
+- Provide an intuitive UI for efficient CRUD functionalities related to events and user interactions.
+- Ensure consistent UX across mobile, tablet, and desktop devices.
+- Develop a scalable platform to accommodate future features and business growth.

+The goals for Eventia focus on creating a professional, easy-to-use event management system that caters to both organizers and attendees.
+The color scheme and design elements are chosen to convey trust and excitement, while the user interface is designed for efficiency across all devices.
+The platform's scalability allows for future enhancements to meet evolving user needs and expand the business.

+## Agile Methodologies - Project Management
+Eventia marks my third experience with Agile planning methods, and I've found that my proficiency and comfort with this approach have significantly improved.
+As someone who values thorough preparation and planning, I've come to appreciate the flexibility and efficiency that Agile methodologies offer.

+For this project, I utilized the [Github Projects Board](https://github.com/users/Kaakyire9/projects/9/views/1) to plan and document all aspects of my work.
+This tool has proven invaluable in organizing tasks, tracking progress, and maintaining a clear overview of the project's development.

+With each iteration of using Agile methodologies, I've refined my process and gained deeper insights into effective project management.
+This third experience has allowed me to implement lessons learned from previous projects, resulting in a more streamlined and efficient development process for Eventia.

+The Github Projects Board has been instrumental in breaking down the project into manageable tasks, prioritizing features, and maintaining a steady workflow.
+It has also facilitated better collaboration and transparency throughout the development process.

+As I continue to embrace Agile methodologies, I look forward to further enhancing my project management skills and delivering even more successful outcomes in future endeavors.

+### MoSCoW Prioritization

+I chose to follow the MoSCoW Prioritization method for Eventia, identifying and labelling my:

+- **Must Haves**: the 'required', critical components of the project.
+Completing my 'Must Haves' helped me to reach the MVP (Minimum Viable Product) for this project early, allowing me to develop the project further than originally planned.

+- **Should Haves**: the components that are valuable to the project but not absolutely 'vital' at the MVP stage.
+The 'Must Haves' must receive priority over the 'Should Haves'.
+- **Could Haves**: these are the features that are a 'bonus' to the project, it would be nice to have them in this phase, but only if the most important issues have been completed first and time allows.
+- **Won't Haves**: the features or components that either no longer fit the project's brief or are of very low priority for this release.